 If you can get yourself into a rhythm of writing regularly, and doing it in such a way that you can count on yourself to follow through, then wonderful things start to happen.

-You first build up some of that writing muscle we talked about earlier.
+You first build up some of that writing muscle we talked about earlier that is pivotal to becoming a talented and prolific writer.
 You start to hone your skill, improve your craft, and get past blocks that might have slowed you down or caused anxiety in the past.

 The second benefit is that you learn to trust yourself.
 We hardly ever think about it, but sometimes we sabotage our own efforts by having no faith in our capabilities.
 We’ve let ourselves down too often—we gave in and ate that pizza in the middle of the night, so there goes the diet.
 Or we caved and watched 11 hours of Netflix and didn’t get any writing done.
 Or we succumbed to the voice of our grade school English teacher who insisted that our writing had to be perfect from the first draft or we might be called out and humiliated in class.
 So we edit while we write, and as a result, have a drawer for of “first thirds” of manuscripts we’ve started and stopped a hundred times over the years.